-The City of Paris' sustainability bond issued in November 2021 is aligned with the four core components of the ICMA's GBP, SBP (including the June 2022 Appendix 1) and SBG 2021:
+The City of Paris' sustainability bond issued in September 2022 is aligned with the four core components of the ICMA's GBP 2021 (with June 2022 Appendix 1) and SBP and SBG 2023.
+For a summary alignment with principles scorecard, please see Appendix 1.